Thank you for joing another successful edition! See you in 2027!

 Expert Talks: The economic scenario and its impact on Brazil's reindustrialization

-- Marcos Lisboa
+- Marcos Lisboa | Gibraltar Consulting

-A presentation by economist Marcos Lisboa on the Brazilian economic scenario and its impact on the reindustrialization of Brazil.
+Presentation by economist Marcos Lisboa on the Brazilian economic scenario and its impact on the reindustrialization of Brazil.

-New demands: data centers and heavy fleets
+New demands: natural gas and biomethane for heavy fleets

 In this session, we will focus on the potential sectors that could bring new demand for gas.
 Two sectors look promising.
 We will discuss the role of natural gas in the context of increased energy demand for data centers linked to Artificial Intelligence.
 We will also discuss the potential for replacing diesel with natural gas and biomethane in truck and bus fleets.